meilisearch/documentation/guides/main_concepts/indexes.md

 ## Synonyms and stop-words

-An index can contain a set of synonyms.
-If multiples words have an equivalent meaning in your dataset, you can decide to create a synonym for theses words.
-The search engine will give the same search results for any search with one of the associated words as a search query.
-The synonyms are linked to the given index, and they will not apply to any other index on the same MeiliSearch instance.
+A set of synonyms can be defined for an index.
+In your dataset, you may decide to create synonyms for words which have the same meaning.
+Even though they look different, they should be treated similarly.
+If either of the associated words is searched, the same results shall be displayed.
+Since synonyms are linked to a given index, they won't apply to any other index on the same MeiliSearch instance.

 [More information about synonyms](/guides/advanced_guides/synonyms.md)

-An index can contain a list of stop-words.
+A set of stop-words can be defined for an index.
 Those words will be ignored in documents and search queries.
 Typically those words could be redundant words of your chosen language, like `the` or `of` in English.
 By adding those words in the stop-words list, you avoid having documents considered highly relevant because of the recurrence of one of those words in a document.

 For example, on the following search query: `the great gatsby`, if the presence of the word `the` in a film review should not make the review more relevant.
 By adding `the` to the stop-word list, you avoid searching in documents containing only this stop word.